 Times are tough in the music business, and acts have to find money wherever they can.
 But that doesn't justify the stomach-churning awfulness of Clean Bandit's advert promoting Microsoft's Cortana assistant, which has spread across the globe as fast as their previous hit Rather Be over the last few days but for very different reasons.

-But that's no excuse for some of the crimes that have been committed in the name of promotion; those appalling ads which run seemingly on constant repeat, bombarding you over and over again with their inherent awfulness.
-We present 20 of the worst offenders: extreme caution is advised (i.e. don't blame us if you throw your computer out of the window).
+To 'celebrate' this dreadfulness, we investigated the crimes that have been committed in the name of promotion: those appalling ads which run seemingly on constant repeat, bombarding you over and over again with their inherent awfulness.
+We present 20 of the worst offenders: so bad that they're actually...no, just really bad.

 Halifax - ISA ISA Baby

 Having scaled a relative high point for advertising with the 'Howard from Halifax' series - which was innovative and actually quite endearing - they then sunk to the very depths with a series of ads based in the fictional, hideous-sounding, Halifax Radio Station.
 The 'Isa Isa Baby' clip was the nadir of this: a weak pun in conjunction with a boring product, and a cast who can't quite believe they're having to read these lines.
 We think it's best left to this YouTube comment to demonstrate the depth of feeling against it.

 "When I see this advert I think of fire, screaming and post-nuclear landscapes.
 It makes me long for death's icy embrace and an eternity in endless, unknowable limbo.
 It's an awfulness so deep and broad it's like some abstract notion of evil; the merest hint of which is so fundamentally disturbing it would drive kind, sane men to murderous havoc.
 It makes me want to kill."